kshprenger/pds-seminar/051225/presentation/main.typ

 - Consensus divided into rounds
 - Rounds groups waves
 - Each wave contains a leader
+- Commit speed not faster than a wave size

 == DAG Waves example
 #align(center)[#diagram(